 Step Two: Prepare Pan, Cut Sausage, and Bake

 Liberally spray the bottom of the sheet pan with spray oil.
 Add foil on top, covering the entire length and width of the pan, and spray liberally a second time.
-Slice the sausage links into half-moons and keep aside in a bowl until needed (thought the image shows parchment paper, upon testing the recipe, I realized foil was a better lining product than parchment, due to it's ability to stick to the pan uniformly).
+Slice the sausage links into half-moons and keep them aside in a bowl until needed (though the image shows parchment paper, upon testing the recipe, I realized foil was a better lining product than parchment, due to its ability to stick to the pan uniformly).

 After 30 minutes, test the eggs by sticking a fork, toothpick, or cake tester into the middle of the pan and removing it.
-If eggs are fully set and none stick to your poking-tool of choice, the sheet pan eggs are done.
+If eggs are fully set and none stick to your poking tool of choice, the sheet pan eggs are done.
 Otherwise, add 2-4 minutes at a time.
-Remove from oven and cool on the side (set pan on top of oven mitts or cooling racks to avoid cracking/burning the surface of your countertop).
+Remove from the oven and cool on the side (set the pan on top of oven mitts or cooling racks to avoid cracking/burning the surface of your countertop).

 Helpful Tips for Successful Cooking: